 There will be 4 (4) major exams during the semester including a comprehensive final.
 The first 3 exams will be worth 100.1 points.
 The final exam will be worth 200 points.
 These exams will be all multiple-choice type questions.
-Exams have 70 multiple choice questions worth 1.43 points each while your final exam has 70 multiple choice questions.
-Any make up exam for a death in the family or family/health emergency will be made-up us as soon as possible.
-Your lowest exam grade except for your final exam is automatically dropped in Canvas.
-The final exam will be comprehensive and include concepts throughout the entire semester.
-Study guides are posted in each module right above the exam for you to use as well as exam review videos.
+Exams have 70 multiple choice questions worth 1.43 points each while your final exam has 70 multiple choice questions also.
+Any make up exam for a death in the family or family/health emergency will be made us as soon as possible.
+I will drop your lowest exam grade with the exception of your final exam.
+The final exam will be comprehensive and include concepts throughout the entire semester and includes concepts from the Reconstruction Era.
+Study guides are posted in each module right above the exam for you to use.
 It is recommended that you use your textbook to write down information on those concepts.